Grooverman/zabbix-goodies/jira-integration/README.md

 In this image `jira_recovery_transition_id`, `jira_request_type_id`, and `jira_servicedesk_id` are just examples specific to your instance.

 If you want to disable automatic closing of tickets, just leave `jira_recovery_transition_id` empty or remove it.

+`jira_password` is your API token, not your actual password.